 - Find things in common, but a fresh way of putting it (Peter Kay made a career of this).

 - Avoid platitudes and clichés.
 Say what you mean (kindly of course).

 - Examine the world through all five senses – and feelings.

-- Read a lot: non-fiction is particularly good for conversation starters.
+- Read a lot: non-fiction is particularly useful for conversation starters.